 Fig. 2.24: Send your pets and animals to the veterinary doctor regularly i.
-Increase awareness and education j.
-Practice safe sexual behaviour
+Increase awareness and education i.
+Stay informed about infectious diseases through reliable sources, such as the Ministry of Education, Ghana Health Service and other reputable organisations.

-- i.
-Stay informed about infectious diseases through reliable sources, such as the Ministry of Education, Ghana Health Service and other reputable organisations. - ii.
-Attend health education programs or workshops to learn about disease prevention and management. - iii.
+- ii.
+Attend health education programmes or workshops to learn about disease prevention and management. - iii.
 Share accurate information with family and friends to combat misinformation and promote understanding.